LaraHack/ubvu_bibles/README.md

 # VU Library 18th century Illustrated Bibles Readme #
 Dataset containing metadata about two illustrated bibles from the 18th century from the VU Library.

-This repo contains the code and results of a conversion to RDF of two 18th century illustrated bibles, [first one](http://imagebase.ubvu.vu.nl/cdm/compoundobject/collection/bis/id/41) and [second](http://imagebase.ubvu.vu.nl/cdm/compoundobject/collection/bis/id/1004).
+This repo contains the code and results of a conversion to RDF of two ([first](http://imagebase.ubvu.vu.nl/cdm/compoundobject/collection/bis/id/41) and [second](http://imagebase.ubvu.vu.nl/cdm/compoundobject/collection/bis/id/1004)) 18th century illustrated bibles.

 The following folders are included:

 * source: source files of the two illustrated bibles
-* code: prolog code for converting the source files
+* code: Prolog code for converting the source files
 * rdf: the Turtle files resulting from the conversion

 ## Run conversion ##